 sexually transmitted infection (STI) during pregnancy,

 it can cause serious problems for you and the fetus.
 If you are or may be

 pregnant and are considering having sexual intercourse with a new partner or a

-partner who may be infected with an STD, use condoms to protect yourself and
+partner who may be infected with an STI, use condoms to protect yourself and